Helpful Links & Nonprofits

 DOVE

-Resiliency services - promote long- term healing workshops for DDBDDHH survivors as
+• Resiliency services - long- term healing workshops and retreats for DDBDDHH victims and survivors

-DOVE also provides community education and outreach, training and technical assistance for hearing services providers.
+• Community education and outreach, training and technical assistance for our community partners and DDBDDHH community members

 El Paso County Bar Association